peterschen/blog/gcp/samples/ad-on-gcp/README.md

 export PASSWORD="Admin123Admin123" # Set to the desired password export DOMAIN="sandbox.lab" # Set to the desired domain name

-# By default only SSD Persistent Disks are deployed with the machine.
-# You can enable the deployment of Standard Persistent Disks as well which will enable tiering in Scale-out File Server.
-export PROVISION_HDD=false

-# By default Windows Server Failover Clustering (WSFC) will not be provisioned automatically.
-# You can enable automatic deployment which will enable WSFC, S2D and SOFS
-export PROVISION_CLUSTER=false

 export GOOGLE_APPLICATION_CREDENTIALS=$SA_KEY_FILE
 gcloud auth activate-service-account --key-file=$SA_KEY_FILE gcloud config set project $PROJECT